-The impressive church of Agia Marina is located right next to the National Observatory and beneath the Hill of Pnyka, overlooking the area of Thissio and offering a lovely view to the city of Athens.
+Agia Marina Church in Athens: The impressive church of Agia Marina is located right next to the National Observatory and beneath Pnyx Hill, overlooking the area of Thissio and offering a lovely view of the city of Athens.

-Agia Marina is a four aisled basilica with an impressive dome and an elegant Byzantine architectural style.
-Regarding the interior, it includes mostly hagiographies by the renowned painters Graikos and Kandris that were completed during the 1930s and have distinctive references to the Art Nouveau movement of the era.
+Agia Marina is a four-aisled basilica with an impressive dome and an elegant Byzantine architectural style.
+Regarding the interior, it includes mostly frescoes by the renowned painters Graikos and Kandris that were completed during the 1930s and have distinctive references to the Art Nouveau movement of the era.
 Visitors are also impressed by the skillfully crafted wooden temple, designed by Georgios Nomikos.